Coconut Cake Recipe with Berry Compote

 - 1 cup unsalted butter room temperature, cut into pieces

 - Preheat the oven to 350°F degrees.
 Line 2 8” cake pans with parchment rounds, spray with oil and lightly dust with flour.
 Set aside

 - In a medium bowl, combine the all-purpose flour, baking powder, salt and whisk to combine.
 Set aside.

 - In a stand mixer fitted with a paddle attachment, combine butter and sugar and beat on medium speed for 3-5 minutes or until light and fluffy.

 - Add eggs one at a time, mixing until each egg is incorporated before adding the next egg.
-Add the red food coloring and beat until combined.
+Add the vanilla extract and beat until combined.
 Add the coconut emulsion and mix until fully incorporated.

 - With the mixer on medium-low speed, alternate adding the dry ingredients and coconut milk; beginning and ending with the dry ingredients.
 Be careful to not over mix the batter.
 Stop the mixer when a few ribbons of flour are visible.